Matt-Eva/intro-to-hash-tables/README.md

 When we store a value in a hash table, we're actually storing it at a specific index in an array that corresponds to a specific address in computer memory.

 But how do we get from a key to an index?
-Well, it has to do with a hash table's hashing function.
+Don't we use hash tables because we can use key-value pairs _instead_ of index-value pairs?
+That's where a hash table's hashing function comes in.

 ## The Hashing Function